Bibha Ghosh Goswami

-Bibha Gosh Goswami represented Nabadwip, West Bengal (a constituency reserved for scheduled castes) in the 5th, 6th, 7th, and 8th Lok Sabha.
-She is a member of the Communist Party of India (Marxist).
+Bibha Gosh Goswami (12 January 1934 – 3 February 2022) was an Indian politician who represented Nabadwip, West Bengal (a constituency reserved for scheduled castes) in the 5th, 6th, 7th, and 8th Lok Sabha.
+She was a member of the Communist Party of India (Marxist).

 Early life and education

 Bibha Gosh was on born on 12 January 1934, in Hidia Village, East Bengal (now Bangladesh) to parents Banamali Goswami and Smt.
 Sudhamani.
 She is a member of a scheduled caste.
 She attended M.S.T.P.
 Girls High School in Jessore and Brahmo Balika Shikshalaya in Calcutta.
 She went to college at Lady Brabourne (Calcutta, Krishnagar Government College, and University Teachers Training Institute (Calcutta).

 Career

 Lok Sabha

 Bibha Gosh Goswami served in the fifth Lok Sabha from 1971–77, the sixth Lok Sabha from 1977-1979, the seventh Lok Sabha from 1980-1984 and the eighth Lok Sabha.
 During her time in the Lok Subha, she was also on the Consultative Committee on Ministry of Education, Social Welfare and Culture from 1977-1984 and on the Joint Committee on Hindu Marriage Act (Amendment) in 1981.

 In 1983 she introduced Bill 81 which was to provide for equal pay for women and men, which was promised by the constitution but Bibha Gosh stated that it was not followed through.
 The bill was passed.

 In 1985 Bibha introduced Bill 37 to provide for the Welfare of Women employed in industries to provide them with resources.
 The Bill lapsed.

 She was also involved in the Commission on Sati Prevention Act.
 1987.
 Where most of her focus was on reframing the idea that Sati could be voluntary.